 Technology and money can only insulate you to a point.
 You can be the richest person in the world and can still be unhealthy.
 We already see with the pandemic what life has become for everybody.
 Climate change is so much worse.
 The disasters that we are reading about more and more today, will just keep coming.
 Look at what’s happening in California and all over the world right now.
 I think people are expecting climate change to be like one big tsunami that will come and drown New York or Mumbai.
 But it’s not.
 It’s a million little cuts.

 Extreme weather patterns are going to affect your agriculture, make your food production more difficult.
 We need to think of it as an interconnected global system and do everything we can to amplify each other and support each other’s initiatives.
 And make sure that people understand how things connect and stop thinking in such a boxed, categorized way.
 You can be a techie or a dancer and still be a conservation person and contribute to protecting the environment!
 Conservation has to be a way of life for all of us, no matter where we are or what we do, after all, we only have one planet.

-Let us wish Puja Mitra and Terra Conscious a great success.
-Let us hope they continue to build an amazing ecosystem, which works in harmony with nature, well being of the local community and create a platform for us to learn & become better humans.
+Let us wish Puja Mitra and Terra Conscious great success.
+Let us hope they continue to build an amazing ecosystem, which works in harmony with nature, well being of the local community and creates a platform for us to learn & become better humans.